cjvoong/RestAPITestSample/README.md

 Note: may not be in a currently working state as the code needed to be obfuscated

+## Info
+- Java 11
+- Rest Assured
+- TestNG
+- Jenkins
+- Docker

 ## Usage
  - Build the docker image
  - Push the docker into a docker repository somewhere
  - Run the Jenkins job